arpitmittal2206/EliteTech/README.md

-# Task2 REST API Client
+# Task3 MultithreadedChatApp

-Java application that consumes a public REST API and parses JSON.
+Client-server chat application using sockets and multithreading.

 ## How to Run